Averydimbulb79/GPCH_kanban/README.md

 ### TO ORDER

-Suitable for:
+For items requiring procurement or replenishment.

+Cards can include:

+• Item
-• Stock replenishment
+• Quantity
-• Supplies
+• Urgency
-• Equipment
+• Order status
-• Consumables
+• Supplier or department
-• Procurement requests
+• Notes

-Cards can include quantity, urgency, order status, supplier or department and notes.
+Once an item has been ordered, it can be transferred directly to TO RECEIVE.

 ### TO RECEIVE

-For items that have already been ordered but have not yet been received.
+For items that have already been ordered but have not yet arrived.

-Cards retain relevant ordering information so outstanding deliveries remain visible until completed.
+This separates procurement work from outstanding deliveries and collections.

+Relevant ordering information remains attached to the card while receipt is pending.

 ### GUEST NOTES

-Suitable for:
+For guest-related operational information such as:

 • Guest preferences
 • Special requests